EtangDesApplis/DevOps-EcoSystem/README.md

 ```
 docker-compose up -d
 ```
-Gitlab is avaiable at: localhost:443 default user is root (password reset will be asked for the first time of connection)
+Gitlab is avaiable at: localhost:80 default user is root (password reset will be asked for the first time of connection) ssh is available through port 2222 (we reserve 22 for Jenkins slave by ssh)

 Jenkins is available at: localhost:8080